Nafamostat to be evaluated as a potential treatment for COVID-19

 drug which we believe will make a difference to patient outcome and survival.

-I was impressed with how Latus coordinated the necessary trial components in such an exceptionally short time frame by arranging drug supplies from Nichi-Iko Pharmaceutical Co., Ltd, bringing teams together from the University of Oxford and the University of Edinburgh to aid in designing and delivering the proposed trial, and securing funding.
+I was impressed with how Latus Therapeutics coordinated the necessary trial components in such an exceptionally short time frame by arranging drug supplies from Nichi-Iko Pharmaceutical Co., Ltd, bringing teams together from the University of Oxford, the University of Edinburgh to aid in designing, delivering the proposed trial, and securing funding.

 Our primary objective will be to discover whether treatment with Nafamostat, a serine protease inhibitor, is able to prevent clinical progression of the infection, reduce mortality, and speed recovery of patients.